‘Everything’ by Hanna Liden at the Ruth Wittenberg Plaza, one of two locations

 “I think it’s important to have humor involved if you’re going to put something on the street,” Liden said to WWD.

-Next, read about 20 outdoor art installations not to miss this month and this past winter’s giant snow monsters in the Flatiron Plaza.
+Next, ever heard about the NYC bagel famines? read about 20 outdoor art installations not to miss this month and this past winter’s giant snow monsters in the Flatiron Plaza.
 Get in touch with the author @jinwoochong.